FrederikTobner/The_Holy_Book_of_8086/README.md

 * Stack segment (SS)

 For each of these segments a special purpose register, that stores the base address (address of the start of the segment) of the segment, is provided.
+These registers are part of the BUI of the processor.

 ### Flags